How do annuities work?

 Categories of annuities

-There are various categories of annuities including immediate, deferred, fixed and variable annuities.
+There are various types of annuities including immediate, deferred, fixed and variable annuities.
 The immediate vs. deferred category has to do with when your income payout begins.
 The fixed vs. variable category has to do with how your contributions are invested.

 Immediate annuities generate income immediately after purchase.
 Your money provides guaranteed payments to you that begin soon after you make your initial payment.
 Depending on the tax-qualified or non-tax-qualified status of your annuity, a portion or the entire payment can be included in your taxable income.
 The owner can elect to receive guaranteed payments for life, or elect payments to be made over a specified length of time (period certain).